CHAPTER 135. LANDS AND BUILDINGS

 (2) The Director may authorize the opening of a propagation area for purposes of hunting, trapping, or both, in conformity with established seasons and bag limits.

-Cross References This section cited in 58 Pa.
-Code § 135.106 (relating to Pymatuning Wildlife Management Area); and 58 Pa.
-Code § 135.107 (relating to Middle Creek Wildlife Management Area).
+This section cited in 58 Pa.
+Code § 135.101 (relating to designation of special wildlife management areas); and 58 Pa.
+Code § 135.102 (relating to designation of areas within an established special wildlife management area).

 § 135.162.
 Privately-owned.